CSCI-5619-Fall-2021/Assignment-4/README.md

 **Due: Thursday, November 4, 10:00pm CDT**

-In this assignment, you will implement some more advanced selection and manipulation techniques that were discussed in class.
+In this assignment, you will implement several more advanced selection and manipulation techniques that were discussed in class.

 ## Submission Information